cymapgt/console/README.md

 # console
-package for running configuration and processing tasks for cymapgt modules via command line interface
+package for exposing PHP services via a console interface, providing build in authentication if needed

 ## Description